jorgetown/mmap-ipc/README.md

 ### Spec
-Create two small applications: one called Randomizer, the other Prime.
+Create two small applications: one called Randomizer; the other, Prime.

 Randomizer‘s job is to generate a series of positive random integers and send those to Prime via a distributed queue of integers.